adabyt/cnn-transfer-learning-fashion-mnist/README.md

 3. Add a custom classifier head for the new task (Fashion MNIST in this case).
 4. Optionally unfreeze and fine-tune some layers later.

-This is especially powerful when working with small or specialized datasets.
+This is especially powerful when working with small or specialised datasets.

 ---

-## 🧠 Related Projects (Custom CNN Models)
+## Related Projects (Custom CNN Models)

 | Model                    | GitHub Link                                                                 |
 |--------------------------|------------------------------------------------------------------------------|